Shropshire Council

 Statement of Principles – Shropshire Council

-Where the Council is satisfied that a landlord on whom a Remedial Notice has been served continues to be in breach of their duty to provide smoke and/or carbon monoxide alarms in working order, the Council may issue a financial penalty charge.
+Where the council is satisfied that a landlord on whom a Remedial Notice has been served continues to be in breach of their duty to provide smoke and/or carbon monoxide alarms in working order, the council may issue a financial penalty charge.
 The penalty charge is designed to

-• seek to deter repeat breaches of these regulations
+• Seek to deter repeat breaches of these regulations

-• deter others from committing the offence
+• Deter others from committing the offence

-• remove any financial benefit the offender may have obtained as a result of committing the offence
+• Remove any financial benefit the offender may have obtained as a result of committing the offence

-• recover the costs of any works carried out by the Council
+• Recover the costs of any works carried out by the council

-The Council will impose the maximum penalty level of £5,000 for any breach of the Regulations; however, where representations are received that demonstrate the breach/breaches occurred due to extenuating and exceptional circumstances, the level of the penalty will be independently reviewed by a senior manager and may be reduced.
+The council will impose the maximum penalty level of £5,000 for any breach of the Regulations; however, where representations are received that demonstrate the breach/breaches occurred due to extenuating and exceptional circumstances, the level of the penalty will be independently reviewed by a senior manager and may be reduced.
 A financial penalty will be imposed only after engagement with the landlord has been attempted, in order to discuss how and why compliance with the Regulations has not been possible.